cicero343/job-scraper/README.md

 # job-scraper

-A Playwright-based automation script that searches Reed, Indeed, and TotalJobs, filters results by job title keywords, and generates a browsable HTML report with duplicate and spam detection.
+A Playwright-based automation script that searches the UK job sites Reed, Indeed, and TotalJobs, filters results by job title keywords, and generates a browsable HTML report with duplicate and spam detection.

 ## Overview